SoftUni-Internal/interactive-content/EN/07-Exam/02-Problem-03.md

 `Sorry, there are no procedures for { petName }!`

-Otherwise, on leaving **generate** the current customer bill, add it to the total clinic profit and save the data.
+Otherwise, on leaving **generate** bill of the current customer, add it to the total profit of the clinic and save the data.
 Calculate the bill knowing that each procedure cost `500.00$`.

 Do not forget to **update** the current **workload**.